LucasEnard/formation-template-python/README.md

 When testing the visual trace should show a success.

-We have successfully connected with an extern database.
+We have successfully connected with an extern database.<br>

 If you have followed this formation so far you should have understand that for now, no processes nor services calls our new `PostgresOperation` meaning that without using the test function of our management portal, it will not be called.<br>